Filter by

 - In addition, aquaculture establishments must be registered or approved by sanitary authorities dealing with animal health, and both the farmer and these authorities have an obligation to carry out surveillance for possible diseases.

-- Once all authoritations are obtained, aquaculture producers have to comply with several conditions to ensure that aquaculture activities are respectful of the environment, human and animal health and animal welfare.
+- Once all authorisations are obtained, aquaculture producers have to comply with several conditions to ensure that aquaculture activities are respectful of the environment, human and animal health and animal welfare.

-- Authorised farms must continue to monitor their impact on the environment.
+- Authorized farms must continue to monitor their impact on the environment.

-- The use of veterinary medicines requires a prescription from a veterinarian, and only authorised veterinary medicines are permitted, respecting prescribed withdrawal periods and residue limits.
+- Producers may only use authorized cleaning products and medicines and authorized and controlled feed.
+The use of veterinary medicines requires a prescription from a veterinarian, and only authorized veterinary medicines are permitted, respecting prescribed withdrawal periods and residue limits.
 Farmers must record all the veterinary medicines they use and keep a copy of the prescriptions.
+Preventive use of antibiotics is allowed only to an individual animal, in exceptional cases and under well-defined circumstances.

 - In addition, farmers must ensure humane treatment of farmed animals throughout their production cycle and during slaughtering and transport.